Forget about the search engines from Yahoo! and Microsoft, it is Amazon who will take on the mighty search mogul Google.

 Going forward, Amazon’s new Dash buttons can potentially eliminate the need for search and discovery altogether.
 The button allows customers to place orders for products as soon as they need them, allowing Amazon to observe patterns of what their customers need and when.
 Eventually, Amazon could use this information to anticipate its customer needs before they are even aware of them.

 Google’s own efforts to fight back in this arena have come in the form of its Google Express delivery service, which partners with local retailers to provide same-day delivery in certain metro areas.
 However, this service is only offered in limited areas from limited retailers.
 It is not a broad enough program yet to reintroduce Google to consumers as a go-to online shopping resource.

 In my SWOT Google also clearly failed to gain valuable insights on their customers.
 Gmail is a nice effort, but G+ was a complete failure.
 It could have helped Google towards See, Like, Buy, but it failed to close the loop in social commerce.

 Amazon Increasing Its Revenues Going From CRM To VRM

 The ARPU (average revenue per user) and CRM-driven Amazon have the powerful advantage of big data.
-It might just be the most predictive company on this planet, with access to so many customer profiles, smart recommendations, and sophisticated CRM.
+It might be the most predictive company on this planet, with access to many customer profiles, smart recommendations, and sophisticated CRM.

 Do vendors need people that are moving into a new home and need new furniture?
 Amazon could deliver the profiles based on high-margin kick-backs.
 The highest bidding vendors can get the data.